 What can I claim as a tax-deductible donation?

 Gifts of money greater than $2 are tax-deductible.
 There is no limit to how much you are allowed to donate to charity.
 Both donations and Gifts From the Heart are tax-deductible gifts.

 Gifts or donations that provide you with a personal benefit cannot be claimed as a tax-deduction.
 This includes all products that you buy from the Hamlin Shop – with the exception of the tax-deductible Gifts From the Heart card range.

 How do I claim a tax-deduction for charity contributions?

 Keep the tax receipts of your donations throughout the financial year – you can always contact the Hamlin Team if you need another copy of your tax receipt.
 You can claim your tax-deduction on your individual or business tax return via the ATO.

 How do I receive a tax receipt?

 After making a donation to Catherine Hamlin Fistula Foundation, an electronic tax receipt is emailed to you within 48 hours.
-Regular monthly donors will receive an annual tax receipt for their donations during FY21 in mid-July, 2021.
+Regular monthly donors will receive an annual tax receipt for their donations during the previous financial year in mid-July.

 Tax-time giving is more than just a means to reduce your taxable, it is an opportunity to transform the life of a woman in Ethiopia.
 Your tax-deductible donation this end of financial year can help the Hamlin team empower even more Ethiopian women.